Wolverine: In captivity

-In culture
+Human interactions

-Many North American cities, teams, and organizations use the wolverine as a mascot.
+Many North American cities, sports teams, and organizations use the wolverine as a mascot.
 For example, the US state of Michigan is, by tradition, known as "the Wolverine State", and the University of Michigan takes the animal as its mascot.
 There have also been professional baseball and football clubs called the "Wolverines".
 The association is well and long established: for example, many Detroiters volunteered to fight during the American Civil War and George Armstrong Custer, who led the Michigan Brigade, called them the "Wolverines".
 The origins of this association are obscure; it may derive from a busy trade in wolverine furs in Sault Ste.
 Marie in the 18th century or may recall a disparagement intended to compare early settlers in Michigan with the vicious mammal.
 Wolverines are, however, extremely rare in Michigan.
 A sighting in February 2004 near Ubly was the first confirmed sighting in Michigan in 200 years.
 The animal was found dead in 2010.

-Marvel Comics character James "Logan" Howlett was given the name "Wolverine" because of his short stature, keen animal senses, and ferocity.
+The Marvel Comics superhero James "Logan" Howlett was given the nickname "Wolverine" while cage fighting because of his skill, short stature, keen animal senses, ferocity, and most notably, claws that retract from both sets of knuckles.

 The wolverine is prevalent in stories and oral history from various Algonquian tribes and figures prominently in the mythology of the Innu people of eastern Quebec and Labrador.
 The wolverine is known as Kuekuatsheu, a conniving trickster who created the world.
 The story of the formation of the Innu world begins long ago when Kuekuatsheu built a big boat similar to Noah's Ark and put all the various animal species in it.
 There was a great deal of rain, and the land was flooded.
 Kuekuatsheu told a mink to dive into the water to retrieve some mud and rocks which he mixed together to create an island, which is the world that is presently inhabited along with all the animals.
 Many tales of Kuekuatsheu are often humorous and irreverent and include crude references to bodily functions.
 Some Northeastern tribes, such as the Miꞌkmaq and Passamaquoddy, refer to the wolverine as Lox, who usually appears in tales as a trickster and thief (although generally more dangerous than its Innu counterpart) and is often depicted as a companion to the wolf.
 Similarly, the Dené, a group of the Athabaskan-speaking natives of northwestern Canada, have many stories of the wolverine as a trickster and cultural transformer much like the coyote in the Navajo tradition or raven in Northwest Coast traditions.